bgo-bc/balance-listener-service/README.md

 - **Async In-Memory Queue** — holds pending balance-fetch tasks (replaceable with Redis, NATS, or Celery in future)
 - **Scheduler** — periodically enqueues balance fetch tasks for registered accounts
 - **Worker(s)** — consume tasks from the queue and perform the actual balance retrieval
-- **Exchange Adapter** — a thin abstraction over `ccxt` to handle multiple exchanges consistently

-This structure allows easy migration from a single-process design to a distributed microservice setup later.
+- **Meta Adapter** — exchange abstraction layer that can be configured dynamically (e.g. url endpoints, response translation)

 ---